Codeception/Codeception/docs/modules/Phalcon1.md

  * `param` $name
  * `param` $val
  * `param array` $params
- * `internal param` $cookie
- * `internal param` $value

 ### submitForm

 Submits the given form on the page, optionally with the given form values.
 Give the form fields values as an array.

 Skipped fields will be filled by their values from the page.
 You don't need to click the 'Submit' button afterwards.